 - The Tennessee Application for First Time Applicants – completed online in Synergy (see STEP 4, above);

-- Undergraduate transcripts for degrees earned (Bachelor’s or above) mailed directly from the school or transcript service to the TBLE (see additional information below including petition requirement for undergraduate degree from non-SACS approved* schools) – DO NOT NOT SEND ELECTRONIC TRANSCRIPTS;
+- Undergraduate transcripts for degrees earned (Bachelor’s Degree or higher) mailed directly from the school or transcript service to the TBLE (see additional information below including petition requirement for undergraduate degree from non-SACS approved* schools) – DO NOT NOT SEND ELECTRONIC TRANSCRIPTS;

 - The completed Law Degree Verification and Certificate of Dean of Law School form from every law school attended; disclosure form from Non-ABA approved law school*, other than Tennessee law schools approved by the Board, all mailed directly from the law school to the TBLE office; see additional information below; (REQUIRED FORMS ARE AVAILABLE AT THE END OF THIS PAGE);